 Touring kayaks are a step away from recreational kayaks.
 Their goal is typically to have more storage space and a more efficient long distance capacity.

 Sometimes we need a kayak that can handle the rougher conditions and the Tsunami is ready to help you take that on.

 This generously sized cockpit has some of the comfort of a recreational kayak with some of the features of a touring boat.
 Integrated thigh braces make it easy to control and brace the boat.

-Made from polyethylene, this boat is by far the most affordable on our list.
-Thanks to its shorter length the boat weighs just 42 pounds which makes it more portable for some users.
+Made from polyethylene, this boat is fairly mid-priced sea kayak.
+With its 14.5 foot length, the boat weighs a reasonable 56 pounds which makes it easily portable for most paddlers.

-This boat is mostly a hybrid of touring and recreational features at a low price point.
+This boat is mostly a hybrid of touring and sea kayak features at a low price point.

 Touring Kayak Comparison Table

 |Eddyline Sitka LT Touring Kayak||14.5 ft||23.5"||49 lbs||350 lbs||1 Bow, 1 Stern & 1 day hatch compartment||Carbonlite ABS plastic|

 |Delta Kayaks Delta Touring||17 ft||22.5″||50 lbs||410 lbs||1 Bow, 1 Stern & 1 day hatch compartment||Thermoformed ABS|